British picture restorers, 1600-1950 - H

 John Marshman Hill (c.1792/4-1865) and his wife Mary lived in Kingsmead St, Bath, as is apparent from the register recording the birth of their sons, Edward Lyons Hill (1820-1900) and John Marshman Hill (1822-44), and a further four children by 1835 (Baptist Chapel registers, available online through ‘Non-conformist BMD’).
 Census records provide further information.
 John Marshman Hill, the father, was born at Trowbridge, Wiltshire.
 In 1851, he was described as a widower, age 57, with a teenage daughter and two teenage sons at 5 Wood St, Walcot, Bath, working as a picture dealer and restorer and employing six men.
 By 1861 he had moved to 4 Wood St, Walcot, age now given as 69, a gilder employing five men and two boys.

 John Marshman Hill, the father worked in partnership with his son, Edward Lyons Hill, until 1864, when their business as Hill & Son, gilders and picture restorers, trading ‘for some years past’, was dissolved (London Gazette 3 May 1864).
 The father then advertised that he was retiring from business after 50 years, recommending his son as his late partner and successor (Bath Chronicle 28 April 1864).
 The father died on 9 December 1865 at his home at 4 Wood St, leaving effects worth under £2000.
 The son, Edward Lyons, was recorded in 1851 at Kingsmead, Walcot, as a restorer of ancient paintings, with wife, Sarah Ann, and two young sons, Edward and John.
 He moved into his father’s former home, 4 Wood St, Walcot, where he was recorded in the 1871, 1881 and 1891 censuses.
 In 1871 as a picture restorer and gilder, employing two men and two boys, with his wife and nephew, Frederick, age 17, a gilder.
 In 1881 as a picture restorer and frame maker, employing three men and two boys, with his wife.
 In 1891, by now age 70, as a picture restorer and gilder, a widower, with his granddaughter, Elizabeth.
 He died at 11 Argyle St, age 79, in February 1900 (London Gazette 16 March 1900).
+He was followed in business by Freeth-Smith & Chard (qv).

 Joseph Hogarth 1826-1868, Joseph Hogarth & Sons 1869-1890.
 At 30 Denton St, Somers Town, London 1826, 11 Somers Town Terrace 1828-1832, 60 Great Portland St, London 1834-1845, 5 Haymarket 1845-1866, 96 Mount St 1866-1886, 473 Oxford St 1887-1890.
 Printsellers, picture framemakers and mounters of drawings, from the 1870s also picture restorers.